TESLA COILS |

 Tesla was obviously crazy for building that giant tower at Wardenclyffe.

 Hold on a sec.
 That giant construction was for worldwide broadcasting using a megawatt transmitter.
 What did BBC world service use?
 And Voice of America?
 And the USSR competitors?
 GIANT RADIO TOWERS AND MEGAWATT TRANSMITTERS.
 So perhaps Tesla only seems crazy because investors pulled out, and Long Island never became a transmitter complex for the first major worldwide radio service?
-Or was he only crazy because his giant radio tower was wood rather than metal, was also much shorter than the others built later, and his had a metal sphere on top?
-(Tesla's letters reveal that the Wardenclyffe tower was supposed to be three to six times taller than it was, but Tesla couldn't afford the construction costs.)
+Or was he only crazy because his giant radio tower was wood rather than metal, was also much shorter than many others built later, and his version had a metal sphere on top?
+Marconi's huge antenna complex blew down in a winter seacoast storm.
+He rebuilt it, then it blew down again.
+Built again, destroyed again.
+Then again.
+Yet Wardenclyffe tower stood unharmed for a decade, and when dynamited, remained complete as it lay on its side.
+(PS, Tesla's letters reveal that the Wardenclyffe tower was supposed to be three to six times taller than it was, but Tesla couldn't afford the newly-quoted construction costs.)

 7. THERE'S A GLOBAL CONSPIRACY TO SUPPRESS TESLA!

 No, because suppression doesn't require any conspiracy.
 Tesla can be suppressed just fine by widespread disbelief and universal dismissive disdainful attitudes.
 All those people who deride Tesla's work, and who also make it their business to attack his supporters with sneering contempt ...they didn't attend any secret meetings.
 No conspiracy.
-It's the same with bigots and bullies everywhere: their motivations are individual and personal, and nobody has to be Hired-By-The-Oil-Companies before embarking on a poison-pen campaign against their weak defenseless targets.
-Think a second: when racial or religious minorities complain about widespread ongoing suppression, they never magically turn into "conspiracy theorists."
+It's the same with bigots and bullies everywhere: their motivations are individual and personal, and bullies don't have to be Hired-By-The-Oil-Companies before embarking on a poison-pen campaign against their weak defenseless victims.
+Stop and think: whenever racial or religious minorities complain about widespread ongoing suppression, they never magically turn into "conspiracy theorists."
 Women aren't kept down in job advancement and salary because of secret conspiracies of sexist employers.

-So why is it that when Tesla-supporters complain about his treatment by the history experts and contemporary scientists, why all the accusations of "Conspiracy Theory?"
+So why is it that when Tesla-supporters complain about the rotten treatment dished out by the history experts and contemporary scientists, why all the accusations of "Conspiracy Theory?"
 Isn't this a logic fallacy, "straw man argument?"

-Heh, perhaps those who complain loudest about conspiracies are actually GOVERNMENT AGENTS who were planted to DISCREDIT the community of Tesla supporters by equating "Conspiracy Theorists" with our legitimate complaints of suppression.
-It's all a BIG CONSPIRACY to make it look like a conspiracy when actually it isn't a conspiracy!!!!
-(Well, that's my all-caps THEORY at least.) :)
+Heh, perhaps those who complain loudest about Tesla supporters being conspiracy-theorists ...are actually GOVERNMENT AGENTS who were planted to DISCREDIT the community of Tesla fans by equating "Conspiracy Theorists" with our legitimate complaints of suppression.
+It's all a BIG CONSPIRACY to make it look like a conspiracy when actually it ISN'T a conspiracy!!!!
+(Well, that's my all-caps exclamation-points THEORY at least.) :)

 8. A MAGNIFYING TRANSMITTER IS A 3-COIL DEVICE?